wimb0/home-assistant-saj-r5-modbus/README.md

 ### Configuration
 Go to the integrations page in your configuration and click on new integration -> SAJ Modbus

-Home Assistant Custom Component for reading data from SAJ Solar Inverters through modbus over TCP.
+Home Assistant Custom Component for reading data from SAJ R5, Sununo and Suntrio Inverters through modbus over TCP.
 This integration should work with SAJ R5, Sununo and Suntrio inverters.

 ## Installation
 This integration is available in the HACS default repository.

-Search for "SAJ Inverter Modus" and install it.
+Search for "SAJ R5, Sununo and Suntrio Inverter Modus" and install it.

 After reboot of Home-Assistant, this integration can be configured through the integration setup UI